Start a Bricks Trading Business in Dubai

 Bricks and masonry materials are foundational inputs across all construction segments.
 Trading these products from Dubai allows businesses to source from low-cost manufacturing regions, consolidate shipments, and redistribute across the GCC, South Asia, and East Africa with minimal friction.

 The relevant activity for this business is classified under Activity Code 4752.35 - Bricks Trading.
-This falls within the broader trading category and is issued as a Trading Licence.
-The licence permits the holder to buy, sell, import, export, and re-export bricks and related masonry products.
+This falls within the broader trading category and is issued as a Trading License.
+The license permits the holder to buy, sell, import, export, and re-export bricks and related masonry products.
 It does not cover manufacturing or installation services, which would require separate activity codes.

 Typical products covered under this activity include: